-Figure 3.1 on the next page summarizes the net-migration estimates for Nebraska by education level, based on the results of the ACS conducted annually from 2005 to 2010.
-As shown in this chart, the estimates of net migration based on one year of ACS data vary significantly from one year to another.
+Figure 3.1 on the next page summarizes the net-migration estimates for Nebraska by education level, based on the results of the ACS conducted annually from 2005 to 2011.1 As shown in this chart, the estimates of net migration based on one year of ACS data vary significantly from one year to another.

-When the estimates based on the six years of ACS data are compared, as shown in Figure 3.1, an overall migration pattern is not clearly revealed.
+When the estimates based on the seven years of ACS data are compared, as shown in Figure 3.1, an overall migration pattern is not clearly revealed.
 Based on these estimates, Nebraska consistently attracted more working-age adults with less than a high school education than it exported over the six-year period.
-In addition, the estimates of net migration shown in Figure 3.1 indicate that Nebraska consistently attracted working-age adults with some college, but no degrees, between 2005 and 2010.
+In addition, the estimates of net migration shown in Figure 3.1 indicate that Nebraska consistently attracted working-age adults with some college but no degrees, between 2005 and 2011.
 However, these trends are not as solidly evidenced as they appear in Figure 3.1 due to the inherent variability of estimates based on small samples of survey respondents.
 Furthermore, there is no consistency in the direction of the estimates of net migration for the other four education levels shown in Figure 3.1, namely, high school diploma, associate degree, bachelor's degree, and graduate or professional degree.

 The primary reason for the inconsistent net-migration estimates shown in Figure 3.1 on the next page is that they are based on very small samples.
-For example, based on the 2010 ACS data available for public use, 465 more individuals with graduate or professional degrees moved out of Nebraska than moved into the state.
-This estimate is based on survey responses from 27 individuals who moved to Nebraska and 33 respondents who moved from Nebraska to other states, or a total of 60 individuals who were surveyed in 2010.
+For example, based on the 2011 ACS data available for public use, 1,709 more individuals with graduate or professional degrees moved out of Nebraska than moved into the state.
+This estimate is based on survey responses from 28 individuals who moved to Nebraska and 41 respondents who moved from Nebraska to other states, or a total of 69 individuals who were surveyed in 2011.

-The estimated negative net migration of 465 individuals with graduate or professional degrees should be interpreted only as the mid-point in an estimated range of -2,373 to +1,443, based on a margin of error of +/- 1,908 at the 90% confidence level.
-In other words, given the small sample of 2010 survey respondents who moved to or from Nebraska, the only conclusion that can be firmly drawn is that the actual net migration of people with graduate or professional degrees was probably somewhere between a negative 2,373 and a positive 1,443.
+The estimated negative net migration of 1,709 individuals with graduate or professional degrees should be interpreted only as the mid-point in an estimated range of -4,233 to +815, based on a margin of error of +/- 2,524 at the 90% confidence level.2 In other words, given the small sample of 2011 survey respondents who moved to or from Nebraska, the only conclusion that can be firmly drawn is that the actual net migration of people with graduate or professional degrees was probably somewhere between a negative 4,233 and a positive 815.
 Obviously, such a conclusion provides no help in determining whether the goal of Priority 3 is being achieved.

-&lt;sup>1Net migration is the difference between the estimated numbers of individuals who moved to or from Nebraska.
+1Net migration is the difference between the estimated numbers of individuals who moved to or from Nebraska.
 If net migration is positive, the number of people who moved to the state is higher than the number who left Nebraska.
 If net-migration is negative, the number of people who left the state exceeded the number who moved to Nebraska

-&lt;sup>2A 90% confidence levels means that it is estimated that the actual net migration number will fall within the specified range at least 90% of the time.
+2A 90% confidence levels means that it is estimated that the actual net migration number will fall within the specified range at least 90% of the time.

-Figure 3.1 Estimated Nebraska Net-Migration of 22- to 64-Year-Olds by Education, Based on the 2005, 2006, 2007, 2008, 2009 and 2010 American Community Surveys Conducted by the U.S. Census Bureau
+Figure 3.1 Estimated Nebraska Net-Migration of 22- to 64-Year-Olds by Education, Based on the 2005, 2006, 2007, 2008, 2009, 2010, and 2011 American Community Surveys Conducted by the U.S. Census Bureau1

-Data Source: Estimates based on the 2005, 2006, 2007, 2008, 2009 and 2010 American Community Surveys, conducted by the U.S. Census Bureau, obtained from the National Center for Higher Education Management Systems (NCHEMS), January 2007, 2008, 2009, 2010, 2011, and 2012.
-See Table A11.2, Table A11.3, Table A11.4, Table A11.5, and Table A11.6, and Table A11.7 in Appendix 11 for supporting data.
+1Data Source: Estimates based on the 2005 through 2011 American Community Surveys, conducted by the U.S. Census Bureau, obtained from the National Center for Higher Education Management Systems (NCHEMS), January 2007, 2008, 2009, 2010, 2011, 2012 and December 2012.
+See Table A13.2 through Table A13.8 in Appendix 13 for supporting data.